 Setting custom timestamps

-Custom timestamps work with all document operations: create, update, upsert, and their bulk variants.
+Custom timestamps work with all row operations: create, update, upsert, and their bulk variants.

-When working with individual documents, you can set custom timestamps during create, update, and upsert operations.
+When working with individual rows, you can set custom timestamps during create, update, and upsert operations.

 Create with custom timestamps